jrobador/jrobador/README.md

 ## 👋 Hi there, I’m Joaquín Andrés Robador!
+With a Master’s in Electronic Engineering, I bring hands-on experience in machine learning, digital design, and AI research.
+Career highlights include developing neural networks for neuroimaging, implementing machine learning models in industrial applications, and building efficient, impactful solutions for complex challenges.

 - 🔭 I’m currently working on building advanced machine learning models and LLM applications across various fields.
 - 🌱 I’m currently learning advanced techniques in large language models (LLMs) using LangChain, including retrieval-augmented generation, prompt engineering, and scalable deployment strategies.
 I’m also expanding my skills in cloud platforms and containerization tools like Docker and Kubernetes to ensure robust deployment of AI applications.